8 Tips to Prevent Migraine Headaches Wellness - AirPurifiers.com

 6. Get Enough Rest

-Sleep deprivation can not only cause fatigue, irritability, impair your concentration, and decrease alertness, but it can also cause migraine headaches.
+Sleep deprivation can not only cause fatigue and irritability, impair your concentration, and decrease alertness, but it can also cause migraine headaches.
 Too much sleep can also trigger these headaches.
 According to the Mayo Clinic, adults should get between seven to nine hours of sleep each night.

 7. Try to Relax